staxrip/staxrip/md/test-build.md

 - added all missing x265 switches
 - added hardware decoding methods to x265 'Other' tab, this will bypass AviSynth though
 - added new standalone mkvextract GUI (Apps > Demux)
-- added new QSVEncC switches for hardcoded subtitles
+- added new QSVEncC switches for hard coded subtitles
 - added MP4 support to standalone demux app
 - added -avsinfo starting AVSMeter without a source opened
 - added support for unicode filenames using VapourSynth, AviSynth don't support it